 Any relationship that’s real will not be perfect, but if you’re willing to work at it and open up, it could be everything you’ve ever dreamed of.

 Your best friends and your soul mate may be far from perfect, but they are a perfect fit for you.
 Give them a chance to show you.
 When you stop expecting the people you love to be a certain way, you can start to enjoy and appreciate them for who they are.
-What you need to remember is that every relationship has its problems, but what makes it perfect in the end is when you wouldn’t want to be anywhere else, even when times are tough.
+It’s important to remember that every relationship has its problems, but what makes it perfect in the end is when you wouldn’t want to be anywhere else, even when times are tough.

 6. Honesty, vulnerability, and presence are held sacred.

-Although it may sound risky, the strongest type of love is the love that makes you the most vulnerable.
-It’s about daring to reveal yourself honestly, and daring to be open and fully disclosed over the long-term.
+Although it may sound risky, the strongest type of love is the one that makes you the most vulnerable.
+It’s about daring to reveal yourself honestly, and daring to be open and transparent over the long term.
 It’s about sticking by each other’s side through thick and thin, and truly being there in the flesh and spirit when you’re needed most.

 So open yourself up.
-BE with the person you love.
+Truly be with the person you love.
 Allow yourself to experience them authentically.
 Tear down any emotional brick walls you have built around yourself and feel every exquisite emotion, both good and bad.
 This is real life.
 This is how you welcome a sincere connection with another human being.
-(Read Daring Greatly.)